avanpo/avanpo.github.io/_posts/2019-02-18-icmp-and-nat.md

 I captured this by running `sudo tcpdump -XX -i wlp2s0 icmp -n` in one terminal, and running `ping 167.99.46.15` in another.

 We can see the IPv4 header start at address 0x000e (the second last byte of the first line), with the version (4) and minimum IHL of 5.
 We can also see the protocol at byte 0x17, which is 01 for ICMP.
 The ICMP header begins at 0x0022.
-We have the type (08), code (00), checksum (593b), identifier (49c0, or 18880 in decimal), and sequence number (0001).
+We have the type (08), code (00), checksum (271d), identifier (42b4, or 17076 in decimal), and sequence number (0001).
 The payload varies, but in this case it looks like it begins with a timestamp (`struct timeval`).
-After that come 16 bytes which I cannot explain, and then incrementing bytes starting from 0x10.
+After that there are incrementing bytes starting from 0x10 to fill up the rest of the payload.

-In return for this packet, I received a nearly identical packet; only the source and destination addresses were switched, and the ICMP type was 1 instead of 8!
+In return for this packet I received a nearly identical packet; only the source and destination addresses were switched, and the ICMP type was 1 instead of 8!

 On my server, the source address on the incoming ICMP echo request was different.
 Instead of 192.168.0.194, which is a private IP address on my home network, it was my external IP address.
-Let's pretend it is 8.8.8.8.
+Let's pretend my external IP is 8.8.8.8.
 Like many ISPs, mine uses NAT (Network Address Translation) to hide many users behind a single IP address.
 My home router also does this.
 So the ICMP packet is altered twice on its way to the server, and twice on its way back.

 Here's what my server received: